Az1mzhan/cv/README.md

-# This is my CV profile
+# This is my CV profile.
+# I transformed my website to a one-page application